 Former WCW and ECW wrestler, Scotty Riggs recently took some time to participate in an interview.
 Riggs reveals his work with WCW and ECW, his time on the independent circuit and the differences between his time alongside Marcus Bagwell as the American Males and alongside Raven in The Flock.
-Check out the complete interview below:
+Check out the complete interview below with Scotty Riggs.

-Discuss your early training under Ted Allen & your work in Smokey Mountain & the USWA
+Discuss your (Scotty Riggs) early training under Ted Allen & your work in Smokey Mountain & the USWA

 If Scotty Riggs was competing actively today, during a time where what is done in the ring now more is more as it is today to when where before less was more?

 Scotty Riggs: The psychology works today.
 There is just that wrestling is more of a TV show now today.
 The way I always looked at it was that WCW being southernly based run by Ted Turner was a wrestling show that was on TV.
 So we put wrestling shows on and we put wrestlers in a lot of 8-10 minutes.
 Some matches were squashes and even on Nitro, we could have longer matches where we had guys that could tell stories and you had to do all these spots.
 When I was wrestling Benoit or Raven, it was just that the veterans knew how to tell stories and they could work holds.